strategy-coach/spry/lib/engine/README.md

 print breadcrumbs, generate SQL DDL/inserts, and watch the filesystem to re-orchestrate on change with a `dev` mode.

+## TypeScript Engine vs Polyglot Plugins

+Spry itself (the engine) is written in Deno and TypeScript.
+But the pipeline is intentionally polyglot.
+Any step of the workflow can invoke capturable executables (CapExecs), which are just programs annotated for Spry to discover and run.
+These plugins can be written in any language — Bash, Python, Rust, Go, Java, Node.js, etc. — as long as they follow Spry’s simple conventions and use environment variables to emit predictable SQL, JSON, or Markdown.
+Spry is not opinionated about languages: you use the right tool for each job.

 ## What Spry gives you

 Spry organizes a SQLPage project into a simple pipeline: